 Most of us are familiar with Africa’s larger cat species, but there are in fact a total of ten African wild cat species, and these are: the African Lion, African Leopard, Cheetah, Serval, Caracal, African Golden Cat, Jungle Cat, African Wildcat, Sand Cat, and the Black-Footed Cat.
 These species range from large to small (in size as well as in terms of population) and are found in various parts of Africa.
+Today our focus will be on the Cheetah and the unique attributes associated with it.

 Most known for their incredible speed (running up to 115km’s per hour over short distances) these agile cats are easily recognized by the black ‘tear streaks’ that run down from their eyes to their mouths; their small, rounded head; slender body; long legs; and a spotted coat.